18 June 2005

 How many Australian and New Zealand bands of the 60s started out playing instrumentals in the style of the Shadows but transformed themselves in the wake of Beatlemania?
 See, for a start, The Strangers, The Questions, The Cherokees and The La De Das.

-When a bunch of teenagers formed a band in the early 60s their main passion was often to emulate The Shadows or The Ventures (not only in Australia: see ¡Viva Los Shads! below).
+When a bunch of teenagers formed a band in the early 60s their main passion was often to emulate The Shadows or The Ventures (not only in Australia: see my post ¡Viva Los Shads!).
 Apache and Walk, Don’t Run were standards of the repertoire.